 Do you own a business and want to distinguish your products or services in the marketplace?
-The intellectual and industrial property portal provides information and advice on: the different types of trade marks, how to search for a trade mark, where to get professional advice, and the conditions your trade mark must meet in order to be registered and protected locally and abroad.
+The intellectual property section’s portal provides information and advice on: the different types of trade marks, how to search for a trade mark, where to get professional advice, and the conditions your trade mark must meet in order to be registered and protected locally and abroad.

 Having a digital presence is indispensable in business development.
 It allows you to sell products and services online, and promotes your brand internationally.